 Why let the simple things hold you back?
 There’s no reason to allow errors — caused by outdated policies and procedures documents — to drive away your best customers and employees.
 Hard to quantify or not, it makes sound business sense that automating document management will save you a lot of money.

 We’ve talked about how using policies and procedures software saves you money.
 But, how much?!
 In hard costs, a small organization can save thousands of dollars.
 In soft costs, tens of thousands.
 In opportunity costs, it means a percentage of your business — maybe a sizeable percentage — when you lose customers and skilled employees.

 The conclusion: Your procedures drive your total cost of compliance.
 The more policies and procedures you write, the more it costs you to maintain each and every one of them.

 There are a lot of document management solutions on the market that are being used to manage document files, but when it comes to policy and procedure management, people need more than just a fancy filing system with some added features.
 Users want something that helps them to do their work better and more easily.

 Automation is important in business organization to improve performance, cut costs, and improve quality.
 Automated policies, procedures and forms management needs to be seamless, unobtrusive, and not get in the way of employees doing their job.

 Publishing policies and procedures online is far simpler and more effective than any paper based policy and procedure management system.
 Paper systems do not provide automated tracking of approvals, notifications, reminders, backup, access control, or remote access.
 Paper is slow, cumbersome, and expensive to maintain.
 Have you ever thought about what it costs to maintain policies and procedures?

-If you are still using a paper system for your policies, procedures and forms, why not switch to the latest SaaS software-as-a-service technology that provides the lowest cost, the quickest controlled access to your important documents, and the easiest way to manage your policies, procedures and forms, online.
+If you are still using a paper system for your documents instead of an intranet policies and procedures or forms, why not switch to the latest SaaS software-as-a-service technology that provides the lowest cost, the quickest controlled access to your important documents, and the easiest way to manage your policies, procedures and forms, online.